-Although FHFA's final rule would not be identical to those of the FRB, the FDIC, and the OCC, it is consistent and comparable with them.
+Although FHFA's final rule is not identical to those of the FRB, the FDIC, and the OCC, it is consistent and comparable with them.

 The final rule does not contain any collections of information pursuant to the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501, et seq.).
 Therefore, FHFA has not submitted any information to the Office of Management and Budget for review.

 This final rule is effective immediately upon publication in the Federal Register.
 Section 553(d)(3) of the Administrative Procedure Act (APA) provides for a delayed effective date after publication of a rule, except “as otherwise provided by the agency for good cause found and published with the rule.”
 The changes to part 1238 primarily cover how FHFA will implement the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) stress testing requirements, as amended by section 401 of EGRRCPA.
 These amendments, applicable to large financial companies, became effective on November 24, 2019.
 Consistent with section 553(d)(3) and for the reasons discussed below, FHFA finds good cause exists to publish this final rule with an immediate effective date.
 Without this rule, the Enterprises and Federal Home Loan Banks will be required to conduct stress testing under the prior rule, incurring additional expense and burden which FHFA has determined is not necessary for purposes of safety and soundness.
 In addition, an immediate effective date permits FHFA to synchronize its supervisory efforts related to stress testing with the FRB and the FDIC.
 Accordingly, the FHFA finds good cause for the final rule to take effect immediately upon publication in the Federal Register.